Code-Institute-Submissions/jimis-cafe-and-music/README.md

 ### Manual testing

-I carried out testing on the finished development version of my site through Google chrome and VS Code live server.
+I carried out testing on the finished development version of my site through Google chrome and VS Code Live Server.
 I then repeated in multiple browsers before testing the cloud version hosted on Github pages.
 Click [here](https://github.com/tobyjbrown/jimis-cafe-and-music/blob/master/assets/images/write-up/testing.md) for a report of the manual testing process which tested functionality, usability (aligned with user stories) and responsiveness.

 ## Deployment